theritesite/enhanced-ajax-add-to-cart-wc/README.txt

 }
 `

+= Can I change the styling of the quantity input? =

+Of course!
+Currently, there are no standard options for styling.
+We realize that many websites want their own styling or have already hired a designer.
+We let our elements be as broad and blank as possible while picking up theme standards.

+If your theme styles are not being applied to the quantity input, you can use the following css selector to edit all of the quantity inputs:
+`

+`

 = Does this work for variable products? =

 Yes!
-To use variable products, you must specify both the product id and the variation id in the shortcode parameters.
+Shortcode: To use variable products, you must specify both the product id and the variation id in the shortcode parameters.
+Block: Select the product you want to use in the product selector!

+= How are different variations uniquely identified? =

+The title attributes are how you can define what is displayed on the frontend.
+Options are the standard product title (no product attributes), product title + product attributes, or just the product attributes.
+Alternatively, in the premium version, there is a blank text input that can be used in the block editor.
+This can be used for any text and can be a unique identifier.

 = Can there be multiple ajax buttons on the same page? =

 Yes!
-You can only safely do the same variation of a variable product once on the same page, or one simple (of the same product) product button on the same page.
-The reason being, the JavaScript used to pass the quantity to the server is using either the variation id or the product id (respectively) to find which quantity box should be used.
+You can safely use multiple buttons on the same page with confirmed results.

 = Does this replace the add to cart button on product pages or archives? =